iifawzi/parcels-delivery-service/README.md

 https://github.com/iifawzi/parcels-delivery-service/blob/42b2bb538cdcf4eb115633f43f1a108c133a2374/frontend/src/protection/protectedRoute.tsx#L7-L23

 - Allowed for specific roles pages:
-This helper component will only allow the authorized users to opening/navigating/routing to their specific pages ( a biker shouldn't be allowed to navigate to the customers routes - new shipmnent route -  for example. ) https://github.com/iifawzi/parcels-delivery-service/blob/42b2bb538cdcf4eb115633f43f1a108c133a2374/frontend/src/protection/AllowedForRoute.tsx#L5-L11
+This helper component will only allow the authorized users to opening/navigating/routing to their specific pages ( a biker shouldn't be allowed to navigate to the customers routes - new shipment route -  for example. ) https://github.com/iifawzi/parcels-delivery-service/blob/42b2bb538cdcf4eb115633f43f1a108c133a2374/frontend/src/protection/AllowedForRoute.tsx#L5-L11

 ### Services